Two software packages which I developed (one of which I also sold and supported) through my own business between 1980 and 1990.

 All customer/prospect information within the market database and dossier files was encrypted.
-This ensured that information could not be obtained from the database by reading its files directly via a byte-picker of a word processor with an ASCII-literal view option.
+This ensured that information could not be obtained from the database by reading its files directly through a byte-picker or a word processor with an ASCII-literal view option.

 One copy of the Marketeer software could support up to 40 users (or up to 100 by special installation).
 Each unified Marketeer database could hold up to 32,767 customer records.
 One copy of the software could drive an unlimited number of independent databases subject to hard disk capacity.

 Below is a typical equipment configuration for Marketeer in a marketing/sales office with 5 telemarketing/sales secretaries supporting 10 sales reps around the country.
 The Marketeer software and database are held on the server and marketing and sales data is accessed and maintained by the sales secretaries from their individual PCs connected to the local area network (LAN).